 Forming and maintaining a club or chapter involves a lot of work, so the first question that needs to be asked is, “Why organize?”
 When it comes to trail access, decision makers give more weight to a group's request than varied pleas by individuals.
 And, since many hands make for light work, successful clubs and chapters often build impressive mountain bike trail systems.

-A club or chapter (like COMBA in the photo hosting an event with Rep. Jared Pollis at Pearl Izumi headquarters in Colorado) also provides a sense of community.
+A club or IMBA chapter (like the Colorado Mountain Bike Association (COMBA) in the photo hosting an event with U.S. Rep. Jared Pollis at Pearl Izumi headquarters in Colorado) also provides a sense of community.
 Club and chapter events bring people together, creating new relationships and giving members an opportunity to share ideas and keep on top of local and national politics that may affect the community.
 Getting organized displays a level of professionalism and a commitment that resonates strongly with land managers, politicians and other decision makers.

 Scroll our online resources at right for more ideas on energizing and enhancing your club or chapter.